Cold Water Swimming: Benefits and How to Start

 Final Thoughts: Embrace the Chill

 Start small.
 Stay safe.
-Breathe through the shock.
+Breathe through the initial shock.
 And you might just find that the most refreshing part of your day begins with a leap into the chill.